 Tuff Canyon Overlook

 It's a 2.8-mile drive from the Castolon Visitor Center to the Tuff Canyon overlook.
-Here, you can see the Cerro Castellan mountain, Tuff Canyon, and the Santa Elena Canyon in the distance.
+You can see the Cerro Castellan mountain, Tuff Canyon, and the Santa Elena Canyon in the distance.

 Tuff is a term for compressed volcanic ash, and the canyon is named after the material from which it is made.
 The easy one-mile Tuff Canyon Trail runs through the gorge and takes about 30 to 60 minutes to walk (roundtrip).